wangziqi2013/zsim-base/README.md

 What's New
 ==========

 This repo is **NOT** the original zsim repo, not even a mirror copy.
-In fact, this repo contains a slightly better zsim, which solves a few problems of the old zsim.
-We list our changes made to the original zsim as follows
+In fact, this repo contains a slightly better zsim.
+We list our changes made to the original zsim as follows:

 1. Merged all changes from the stanford zsim branch, which solves the compilation problem on newer versions of Ubuntu.

 2. Fixed the run-time problem of not recognizing XEND instruction properly.
-This will cause a few simple commands to fail, such as "ls -al"
+This problem will cause a few simple commands to fail, such as `ls -al`

+3. Added a makefile, which is easier to use than scons.
+We hardcoded the PIN path to `./pin-2.14`.
+You need to download this version of PIN and extract it under zsim directory (Intel no longer provides download of this version).
+   The makefile will report error if this directory is not found.

+4. Changed injection mode from parent to child.
+Otherwise zsim will not start.

+5. Many zsim users report that they cannot rebuild the project from the scratch after they deleted `./build` directory.
+   The compilation system will report error which makes no sense.
+   This is caused by a hidden database file, `.sconsign.dblite`, under zsim directory.
+We added a `make clean` command to remove this file before recompliting the entire project.

+To compile, execute `make` or `make zsim`; To run zsim, execute `./build/opt/zsim [conf file]`; To completely remove the current build, execution `make clean`.

 zsim
 ====